Summer Bay: Summer Bay Caravan Park

 Scenes for the caravan park have been shot at the Jackaroo Ranch in Kenthurst since the show began airing in 1988.
 The caravan park and house were severely damaged during a bush fire in 2002, causing production to move.
 Other filming locations for the caravan park included the Lane Cove River Tourist Park and Waratah Park Earth Sanctuary in Duffys Forest.
 The caravan park set moved back to the Jackaroo Ranch following a rebuild, and returned to screens in 2015.
 Sarah Thomas of The Sun-Herald wrote that the caravan park has been "a pillar of the community since Home & Aways beginnings in 1988."
 Thomas also described the park as "a fictional budget-friendly holiday spot".

 The Park, like the house, was owned by Alf.
 Following the supposed death of his wife Martha, Alf let the condition of the park slide and eventually sold it to Tom and Pippa Fletcher who inherited full-time tenants Floss and Neville McPhee who lived in their circus caravan until March 1989, but their van remained in the park until 1991 when Pippa decided she needed to make space for additional caravans.
 Bobby Simpson lived in a caravan until moving into the house.
 Lance Smart also rented a van until he purchased a mobile home further up the park following a lottery win and was joined by Martin Dibble and they lived there for two years.
 They were joined by Marilyn Chambers for a while, but following their departures, she moved out.
 The home was rarely seen on screen for the next few years and when it was briefly shown in 1995 when Marilyn returned the steps had been removed.
-Lance's mother Colleen returned in 1997 in order to clean out the home for sale but stayed for the next fifteen years.
+Lance's mother Colleen returned in 1997 to clean out the home for sale but stayed for the next fifteen years.
 In 2013, Casey Braxton stayed for a while after his break-up with his girlfriend, Tamara Kingsley.
 In 2014, Denny Miller stayed since she arrived to the Bay, but left in July and moved to the Farmhouse with her family.
 Matt later moved to the Caravan Park after Hunter King burnt Leah's house down.
 In October 2015, Hunter moved in the Caravan Park after he found out his mother's affair with Matt, but in February 2016, Hunter left the Caravan Park after he confess that he burnt Leah's house, but returned.
 In February 2016, Maddy moves in with her new boyfriend, Matt.
 During the same month, Matt and Maddy move out of the Caravan Park.
 During episodes broadcast on 5 May 2016, the Caravan Park was the setting for an explosion that killed Oscar MacGuire (Jake Speer) and Hannah Wilson (Cassie Horwath), and injured many other characters.
 In 2021, Cash Newman and his sister Felicity Newman moves into the caravan park after they got evicted from their home.